rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: I like this proposal.

-AWB: In particular, going from stage-3 to stage-4, unless we've had problems with it then we should just ask whether it meets the criteria for stage-4.
+AWB: In particular, going from stage 3 to stage 4, unless we've had problems with it then we should just ask whether it meets the criteria for stage 4.
 So...
-Do we have consensus that this should be a stage-4 feature which means it's in the standard in 2018?
+Do we have consensus that this should be a stage 4 feature which means it's in the standard in 2018?

 AK: Sorry, for my memory, did we expect any compatibility issues with this?